Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Geometry/CutGeometry/readme.md

 ## How it works

-1. Pass the geometry and polyline to `GeometryEngine.Cut` to cut the geometry along the polyline.
+1. Pass the polyline to the static extension method `GeometryEngine.Cut()` to cut the geometry along the polyline.
 2. Loop through the returned list of part geometries.
 Some of these geometries may be multi-part.

 ## Relevant API